Getting Started with EasyContent

 More detailed instructions for the brief can be provided in the "Description" field.
 If you need your writer to use specific keywords, include them in the "Keywords" field separated by commas.

-When the brief is created, it can be assigned to a writer or a writer can claim it by clicking the "claim" button on the brief page.
+When the brief is created, it can manually be assigned to a writer.
+A writer can also "assign" it to themselves by clicking the "claim" button on the brief page.
+Note that if you define default assignees on the workflow settings page, those users will also be automatically assigned to this brief when it's claimed by or assigned to a user.

 If you cannot assign a user to a brief or a content item, make sure that:

-- The user is assigned to the project where the brief or content item exists.
+- The user is assigned to the project where the brief or content item is created.

-- The user's role is responsible for the draft or the first workflow status of that project.
+- The user's role is responsible for the first workflow status of that project.

-After the brief is assigned or claimed, it becomes a content item and is transferred to the "Content" page.
-You can access this page through the project menu, "content", as shown below.
+After the brief is assigned or claimed, it becomes a content item and is transferred to the Content page.
+You can access this page through the sidebar menu > content, as shown below.

-Some of the elements described below may not be visible to all users depending on their permissions.
+🎯Some of the elements described below may not be visible to a user depending on their permissions.

-If you're using the default template, there will be two tabs on the content editor page: "Main Content" and "Example Tab".
-There's also the "CMS Fields" tab, but it's disabled by default.
-Refer to your first project: configuring templates section above for more details.
+If you're using the unedited default template, there will be two tabs on the content editor page: "Main Content" and "Example Tab".
+You can easily customize the template by clicking the "customize template" link.
+This will take you to the template editor for the item's current template.

 The Main Content tab is where most of the work will take place.
-Here, you will find the content field.
-This is where your article body will live.
+This tab contains three default fields: title, content, and files.

 You can also upload files from your computer if you can't find a suitable asset from the files library.
-Keep in mind that any files you upload to a content item will be added to that project's files library and will become accessible to anyone who has the right permissions.
+Please remember that any files you upload to a content item will be added to that project's files library and will become accessible to anyone who can access it.

-The Example Tab is used solely for showcasing custom fields.
-We assume that this is your first time using EasyContent, so we recommend that you check it out to see our custom fields in action.
+The Example Tab is for showcasing general fields.
+We assume that this is your first time using EasyContent, so we recommend that you check it out to familiarize yourself with our general fields.

 Finally, we have the CMS Fields tab.
-This is disabled by default.
-To enable it, click the customize template link.
-There, click the eye icon next to the CMS fields tab to enable it.
+This is hidden by default.
+To unhide it, click the "customize template" link.

 - Featured image